 - For Lean Forward sites, it is easier to migrate consumers from web to apps

-- All top XXX mobile browser sites have a Lean Back or Quick Reference proposition as a part of their core service.
+- All top mobile browser sites have a Lean Back or Quick Reference proposition as a part of their core service.

 - Successful mobile strategies do not have to be app led

 - Apple’s decision to support ad blocking in browsers could result in an app strategy gold rush as content owners seek to take control of their own destinies

 Companies mentioned in this report: Amazon, AOL, Apple, Bing, Blogger.com, Buzzfeed, CNN, eBay, Facebook, Google, IMBD, LinkedIn, Pandora, Spotify, Twitter, Verizon, Wikipedia, Wordpress, YouTube